The Management Team

 Bryan obtained his honours degree from Ulster University in 1996.
 He became a professionally qualified manager in 2001 gaining experience of managing within the charity and social economy sectors across Northern Ireland, Republic of Ireland and UK.
 He worked for eighteen years in the inclusive transport sector in the areas of management, consultancy, policy, training, advice and research.
 He joined CILNI in 2016.
 In his role as CILNI Chief Executive, Bryan is responsible for the implementation of the organisation’s strategic plan and the effective management of its resources.
 Bryan has had several public appointments, has been a member of a number of Northern Ireland Departmental advisory groups and a company director of several social enterprises.
 In his spare time, he enjoys family life, church life, current affairs, sport, music, walks, reading and travelling.

 Liz graduated from University of Ulster in 1991 and worked in the private sector in manufacturing and grocery wholesale.
 She moved into the community sector and has worked in community development and social enterprise for many years.
 Liz is responsible for the management of the operations team, human resource management and developing services, social enterprise and partnerships.
-In her spare time, she enjoys travelling, reading, socialising with friends and walking with her dog, Harvey.
+In her spare time, she enjoys travelling, reading, socialising with friends and walking with her dogs, Harvey and Archie.

 Independent Living Services Manager